alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 This policy applies to myself and all devices that I have legal ownership over.
 This policy is shared with and encouraged to be used by those who share residence with myself, friends, family, or any reader that wishes to reduce risk of data and asset loss.

-## Policy elements
+## Policy Elements

 ### Confidential Data

-This data is secret and valuable.
+This data is secret and valuable and is ultimately what this policy seeks to protect.
 This policy outlines how to incorporate the cyber security triad to maintain the **Confidentiality, Integrity, and Accessibility** of our data.
 Relevant examples:

 - Tax records
 - Personal Journal/Diary